 - Submit an enrolment application for Foundation (Prep) by Friday 26 July 2024.

 - You will be notified of the outcome of your application by Friday 11 August 2023.
-If you receive an offer of placement, you should accept the offer by Friday 25 August 2023.
+If you receive an enrolment offer, you should accept the offer by Friday 25 August 2023.

 - Take part in enrolment information and transition sessions during Term 4, 2024.

 - Your child will start Foundation (Prep) from Wednesday 29 January 2025.

 Your child has a right to enrol at their local school.
 Your child’s local school is determined on the basis of their permanent residential address.
 Visit to locate your child’s local school.
 The page can also help you to confirm your child’s address for enrolment.

-If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department’s Placement Policy found on the page.
+If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department of Education’s Placement Policy found on the page.

 Additional supporting materials

-A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack.
+A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack for Parents/Carers.
 The factsheet includes key dates in the process, Frequently Asked Questions and references to relevant policies.